How U-Haul® prices add up

 For this same sample move from Atlanta to Phoenix, U-Pack would be $1,851 for 13 linear feet in a moving trailer (comparable space to the 20’ U-Haul).
 This means paying less than the overall price of using a U-Haul and not having to drive.

 Get a free moving quote from U-Pack online or by calling 800-413-4799 to compare rates for your move.
-See even more about how U-Pack compares to truck rental in this comprehensive rental truck guide.
+See even more about how U-Pack compares to truck rental with this one-way rental truck information.

 Have questions about U-Haul or U-Pack prices?